 How to Build a Basic DIY Raised Garden Bed?

-Building a raised garden bed is more straightforward than it may look; even a novice can make one out of scratch.
+Building a raised garden bed is more straightforward than it may look; even a novice can make one from scratch.

-Here is the breakdown of the instructions to create a basic raised garden bed within a few hours.
+Here is the breakdown of the instructions to create basic DIY raised garden beds within a few hours.

 Step 1: Prepare the Wood Frames

 - Determine the bed frame sizes, which can be as small as 2×4 feet.

 - Measure and cut the frames for each side using a compound miter saw or hacksaw.